rudbeckia dyeing yellow flower

 Rudbeckia natural dye

 Also known as black-eyed Susan, Rudbeckia is an excellent plant for botanical dyeing.
 With just one plant, you can obtain shades of pink, yellow, and even green.
-This color variability is explained by the diversity of its chemical components, all of wich belonging to the flavonoid family of yellows.
+This color variability is explained by the diversity of its chemical components, all of which belong to the flavonoid family of yellows.
 However, a high concentration of anthocyanins … Read more

 fabrics dyed with madder